GBert/misc/c6021light/bluepill/README.md

 Chip Code IAGCJ

 The module is enabled by default with on board pull up.
 To disable output, put this pin to ground.
 To enable put this pin to 2-5V high level.
-Don't connect to board 12V!
+Don't connect to board to 12V!

 Resistors on board (may differ)